 York Museum Gardens

-The ten-acre botanical Museum Gardens, around the Yorkshire Museum, cover the grounds of the former medieval St Mary's Abbey.
+The beautiful ten-acre botanical Museum Gardens, which surround the Yorkshire Museum, cover the grounds of the former medieval St Mary's Abbey.

 In amongst the rockeries, colourful plant borders and specimen trees stand the tangible reminders of York's historic past.
 The attractive gardens slope up from the River Ouse to the back of York Art Galley, and stretch from Marygate on one side to Museum Street on the other.

 Established in the early nineteenth century by the Yorkshire Philosophical Society, and designed by landscape architect Sir John Murray Naysmith, the gardens are famous for their stunning collections of trees, shrubs, perennial plants and bulbs.

 There are four entrances to the gardens- on Marygate (off Bootham) by St Olave's Church, on Museum Street by Lendal Bridge, via a path at the side of King's Manor, and from the riverside walk next to the River Ouse.

 Several noteworthy historic buildings stand within the gardens, these include the remains of the west corner of the Roman fort of Eboracum, including the Multangular Tower, and parts of the Roman walls.

 The Romans legions arrived in York in 70AD, the fortress was constructed to house the men of the VIth legion, originally a wooden structure it was replaced in stone in around 107 A.D.
 The ten sided tower stands 19 feet high.
 It was rebuilt in the third or fourth centuries.